Ikea Lack Hack – A high-end look on a dime!

 Ikea Lack Hack Tutorial

-Materials and tools needed for this Ikea Lack hack:
+Materials and tools needed

 - Paint of your choice

-- I recommend a chalk based paint so you can avoid the need to prime or sand.
+- I recommend a chalk-based paint so you can avoid the need to prime or sand.
 I used Lady Singing the Blues One-Step Paint by Amy Howard At Home.

-- Dap Rapid Fuse Wood Adhesive
+- DAP Rapid Fuse Wood Adhesive

 - You can't attach the wood using nails because it would look like a hot mess, so a good quality wood adhesive is crucial!